Recovery following Hurricane Florence.

-Hundreds of thousands of people in the southeastern US have been affected or will be affected by Hurricanes Harvey and Irma.
-CarMax wants to help by providing valuable information to owners of flood-damaged cars.
-Keep these tips in mind so you’ll know how to assess damage and avoid flood-damaged cars when it’s time to buy a replacement.
+Thousands of people in the southeastern US have been affected by Hurricane Florence, and CarMax wants to help by providing valuable information to owners of flood-damaged cars.
+Keep these tips in mind so you’ll know how to assess damage and avoid those cars when it’s time to buy a replacement.

 Suspect flood damage?
 Don’t start your car!

-If your vehicle was affected by the flood, do not attempt to turn on or operate it until you’ve informed your insurance company.
+If you think your vehicle may have water damage, do not attempt to turn it on or operate it until you’ve informed your insurance company.
 Your provider should advise you on when and how to start your vehicle, and where to take it for inspection, or if an inspector will come to you to formally assess any damage.

 How to check for flood damage